John D. Lavelle: Vietnam War

-Rolling Thunder in Vietnam

 Lavelle arrived in Saigon on August 1, 1971.
 As commander of 7th Air Force, he had operational control of Air Force units based in both South Vietnam and Thailand.
 By that time, Vietnamization, Nixon's policy of transferring responsibility for the war to the South Vietnamese, was well along, and US forces were steadily withdrawing.

 Operation Rolling Thunder, the air war against North Vietnam, had ended in November 1968.
-The Johnson Administration suspended bombing to induce Hanoi to join peace negotiations.
+The Johnson Administration suspended bombing to induce North Vietnam to join peace negotiations.
 However, reconnaissance flights continued over North Vietnam.
 In November 1968, less than a month after the end of Rolling Thunder, the North Vietnamese shot down a reconnaissance aircraft.
 When Nixon was inaugurated in January 1969, he maintained the policy not conducting air strikes against North Vietnam.
 However, the U.S. Air Force continued intensive airborne reconnaissance of the North, and fighter escorts were assigned.

-The rules of engagement in late 1971 prohibited US warplanes from firing at targets in North Vietnam unless US aircraft were either (1) fired at or (2) activated against by enemy radar.
+The rules of engagement in late 1971 prohibited US warplanes from firing at targets in North Vietnam unless US aircraft were either: (1) fired at; or (2) activated against by enemy radar.
 In those cases, the escorts could carry out so-called "protective reaction" strikes.
 These rules of engagement were based on the situation in 1968, when North Vietnam's surface-to-air missiles were controlled by fire control radars with a high-pulse recurring frequency, which keyed an alarm in the US aircraft.
 By late 1971, shortly after Lavelle had taken command of 7th Air Force, the North Vietnamese had begun networking their long-range search radars with the missile sites.
 These additional sources of radar data allowed North Vietnam to turn on SAM radar at the last second, giving US aircrews virtually no warning.